gvwilson/sensibleadventures/nardica/nardica.md

 "You're bleeding!"

 "Am I?"
-Wales set down his boxes,
-pulled a scrap of rag out of his pocket, and wiped at his nose.
+Wales pulled a rag out of his pocket, dabbed at his nose, and studied the red blotch a moment.
 "So I am.
 Huh."
-He put the rag back in his pocket and picked up his toolboxes.
+He put the rag back in his pocket and began limping toward the *Guinevere* again.

 "But what happened?"
-Iffy asked as she hurried to keep up with him.
+Iffy asked as she fell into step beside him.
 "Was someone really tryin' to break into your room?
-Did you get punched or somethin'?"
+Did you get punched or somethin'?

-"Oh,
+An' what's wrong with your leg?"

-that was already taken care of by the time I got there," Wales said vaguely.
+"Oh, everything had mostly sorted itself out by the time I got there," Wales said vaguely.
 "Is the ship ready to go?
-And how long will it be until dinner?
+And when is dinner?
 I'm starving."

-Uncle Jack didn't wait for their passenger to stow his belongings before hauling in the gangplank and casting off.
+Uncle Jack didn't wait for Wales to stow his meager belongings before hauling in the gangplank and casting off.
-The engine rumbled and sputtered a bit, then settled into the steady thumping that was as familiar to Iffy as her own breathing.
+The engine rumbled and coughed for a moment as they pulled away from the pier, then settled into the steady thumping that was as familiar to Iffy as her own breathing.
-As they rounded the broken-backed carrier that formed Halley's seawall, the swell beneath them grew stronger.
+When they rounded the broken-backed carrier that was Halley's seawall a few minutes later, the swell beneath them grew stronger, and the tension Iffy hadn't realized she was carrying in her shoulders began to ease.

 Uncle Jack took the first watch---he wouldn't entrust the *Guinevere* to anyone else this close to shore.